Ottawa

 EAPs are accessible for 24/7 crisis counseling.

-As they see fit, employers can offer additional perks to employees, as long as they are legally filed or reported and adhere to their specific province’s rules, regulations, and labor laws.
-Such perks could be use of a company vehicle, reception of daily stipends, or vouchers for transit fees.
+As they see fit, employers can offer additional perks to employees, as long as they are legally filed or reported and adhere to the specific province’s rules, regulations, and labor laws.
+Such perks could be use of a company vehicle, daily meal stipends, or vouchers for transit fees.

 Within reason, PTO or vacation time can be quite flexible in Canada.
 For example, upon approval from their HR representative, an employee may swap a nationally recognized PTO public holiday for a different day that suits their schedule better.
 Employers usually offer more PTO after a few years of service.

 Unlimited PTO does create flexibility for employees, but it may not be the best option for all businesses.
 As with anything, there are pros and cons to offering unlimited PTO.
-It’s up to the management to determine if that perk matches with their business structure.
+It’s up to the management to determine if that perk makes sense with the business structure.

-Regarding outsourcing compensation and employee benefits, companies can partner with an employer-of-records (EOR) service like Via or a professional employer organization (PEO), which an employer selects depending on their business’ needs.
+To outsource employee benefits, companies can partner with an employer-of-records (EOR) service like Via or a professional employer organization (PEO).

 Your business must own a local legal entity or subsidiary to hire a PEO.
-If you want to employ workers in Canada without a subsidiary, then working with an EOR is the best option because an EOR functions as the legal employer.
+If you want to employ workers in Canada without a subsidiary, then working with an EOR is the only option.